laurent22/joplin/readme/download.md

 </div>

+## Synchronise your notes with Joplin Cloud

+To synchronise your notes on all your devices, whether it's on desktop, mobile or tablet, and to share notes with others, try [Joplin Cloud](https://joplinapp.org/plans/)!

 ## Joplin App for Mobile

 Access your notes on your phone or tablet from the Android and iOS apps.